syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

             State.Add(new StateDetails("Himachal Pradesh", "Shimla ", "Shimla ", "Hindi", "Northern", 6864602));
 		}
 	}

-You can download the source code of binding the Picker.ItemsSource properties sample [here]()

 {% endhighlight %}

-## Binding the button command in template column to ViewModel
+## Binding commands for the button loaded inside template column in Xamarin.Forms.DataGrid

-You can provide custom actions to the `Command` property of a button loaded inside the GridTemplateColumn via binding.
+Refer the below code to provide custom actions to the `Command` property of a button loaded inside the GridTemplateColumn via binding.
-Refer the below code to achieve the same.

 {% highlight xaml %}